stemauro/Parallel-LU-Strassen/measurements.md

   0.00     12.65     0.00        2     0.00     0.01  f_matrix_init
 ```

-in this case the functions `f_matrix_insert` and `mprod_rowcol` take up much the total execution time.
+in this case the functions `f_matrix_insert` and `mprod_rowcol` take up much of the total execution time.
 The first function is a helper for inserting elements inside a matrix, while the second is the one implementing actual matrix multiplication.
 Since only the latter function can be parallelized, we assume $p = 56.14\%$.

 ### Estimating theoretical maximum speed-up